atsign-foundation/docs.atsign.com/content_dev/docs/sdk/java/getting-started/selfkey.md

 title: SelfKey interactions # Step Name
 description: | # SEO Description for this step
-  Keys in Java are different from the Dart SDK AtKeys
+  Learn how to put, get, and delete a SelfKey in the Java SDK

 draft: false # TODO CHANGE THIS TO FALSE WHEN YOU ARE READY TO PUBLISH THE PAGE
 order: 6 # Ordering of the steps